indianpoptart/Parks-and-Recreation/README.md

 The Parks and Rec for iOS source code is released under the [MIT License](https://github.com/indianpoptart/Parks-and-Recreation/blob/master/LICENSE).

 While it is not strictly forbidden by the license, I would greatly appreciate it if you didn't redistribute this app exactly the way it is in the App Store.
 There's nothing stopping you, but please don't do it.

+## 3rd Party API's

+Thanks to jsoup, I'm able to parse HTML on the main website for the app, Thanks [jsoup] (https://github.com/jhy/jsoup).